 As an authorized user, you’re not legally responsible to pay the credit card bill or any debts that build up.
 This is still the primary account holder’s responsibility.

-How can being an authorized user affect your credit?
+How being an authorized user affects your credit

-The accounts you’re an authorized user on will likely appear on your credit reports — most, but not all, credit card providers report account activity to an authorized user’s credit reports.
-Before you’re added as an authorized user, you may want the primary account holder to ask their credit card provider whether they report authorized user accounts to the three major credit bureaus.
+The accounts that you’re an authorized user on will likely appear on your credit reports — most, but not all, credit card issuers report account activity to an authorized user’s credit reports.
+Before you’re added as an authorized user, you may want the primary account holder to ask their credit card issuer whether it reports authorized user accounts to the three major credit bureaus.

 - On the other hand, if the primary account holder misses a payment on the card, your credit can take a beating — just one late payment can have a severe negative impact.
 The same goes for high credit utilization on the account.